BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_1_art.md

     must be *small*; otherwise it won't download quickly enough for the site to start in a timely manner.
 Consequently, file size (as the determining factor of download time) became a key concern for the main watch asset.
-This was the primary motivating for deciding that the main asset (which was all that was needed for the initial rendering) and additional assets
+This was the primary motivation for deciding that the main asset (which was all that was needed for the initial rendering) and additional assets
     ([configuration options](#configuration-options),
-    etc.) should be packages as separate files which could be downloaded at different times.
+    etc.) should be packaged as separate files which could be downloaded at different times.
 That way, larger assets (sophisticated materials, etc.) could be included in the secondary files while still allowing the main asset file to remain as small as possible.